TenSketch/Prabhat/content/repertoire/our-repertoire.md

 **Duration:** 60 mins

-### **_3. Classical dance sequences:_**
+### **_Classical dance sequences:_**
 ---
-The company has a mountainous list of classical compositions that include compositions of Haridasas, Vachana Kartas, Keertanakars like Tygaraja and Dikshitar, Works of contemporary poets and the like.
+&emsp; &emsp; The company has a mountainous list of classical compositions that include compositions of Haridasas, Vachana Kartas, Keertanakars like Tygaraja and Dikshitar, Works of contemporary poets and the like.

-~~(Don’t copy the below content)~~
+>~~(Don’t copy the below content)~~

-#### **a.
-Pushpanjali Malahari, Mand and Amrutavarshini:**
+#### **Pushpanjali Malahari, Mand and Amrutavarshini:**

-Pushpanjali is the invocation dance in the classical tradition of Bharatanatyam.
+&emsp; &emsp; Pushpanjali is the invocation dance in the classical tradition of Bharatanatyam.
 Here, the dancer/s offer their salutations to the _rangasthala /_ stage and the Lord of Dance Nataraja with pushpa - Flowers and Anjali - Folded Hands in reverence.
 In the above-mentioned _Pushpanjalies_ the dancer/s offer their salutations to Lord Ganesha, Lord Nataraja, Goddess Saraswathi and Goddess Parvathi to wash away all the obstacles and sins.

 **Concept:** Raghavendra J Prabhat